CE, # RES

 Ex Situ Research

-The Zagreb Zoo provides a controlled environment for housing individual voles, enabling specific studies that would be challenging in their natural habitat.
-Research includes the study of social behavior, vocalizations, daily and seasonal activity patterns, and cognitive abilities.
-Additionally, the project involves an analysis of the digestive system’s morphological and physiological traits, digestion rate, and microbiological characteristics, offering insights into their dietary specificities.
-Ex situ research also enables the development of monitoring methodologies applicable to wild populations, facilitating the future monitoring and management of these populations in their natural habitats.
+The Zagreb Zoo offers a carefully controlled environment for housing individual voles, allowing for specialized research that would be difficult to conduct in their natural habitat.
+This research covers a range of areas, including social behavior, vocalizations, daily and seasonal activity patterns, and cognitive abilities.
+Furthermore, the project delves into the morphological and physiological characteristics of the digestive system, digestion rate, and microbiological features, providing valuable insights into the voles’ dietary needs.
+Ex situ research also contributes to the development of monitoring techniques that can be applied to wild populations, paving the way for more effective monitoring and management of these species in their natural environments.

 In Situ Research

-Alongside zoo-based research, in situ studies are conducted in collaboration with partners, including BIOM and OIKON.
-These field studies focus on the species’ ecology within natural habitats to gain a clearer understanding of its ecological preferences and pressures that may impact population stability.
-The data collected will inform effective conservation and management strategies for the species, utilizing methods developed through research in controlled conditions.
+In addition to zoo-based research, in situ studies are carried out in collaboration with partners such as BIOM and OIKON.
+These field studies focus on the species’ ecology in its natural habitat, providing deeper insights into its ecological preferences and the pressures that may affect population stability.
+The data gathered will guide the development of effective conservation and management strategies, drawing on methods developed through research conducted in controlled environments.

 Educational Activities

-The project includes educational initiatives to inform the public about the importance of conserving the Balkan snow vole and protecting the biodiversity of the Dinaric karst.
-Through interactive exhibits and informational content, visitors can learn more about this unique rodent and the significance of preserving its population.
+The project features educational initiatives designed to raise public awareness about the importance of conserving the Balkan snow vole and safeguarding the biodiversity of the Dinaric karst.
+Through interactive exhibits and informative content, visitors will have the opportunity to learn about this unique rodent and the critical role of preserving its population.

 Project Significance

-Given the limited information on the Balkan snow vole, this research is crucial in expanding scientific knowledge of the species and contributes to developing recommendations for managing and conserving the population in the wild.
-The educational component of the project also promotes public understanding and engagement in conserving natural ecosystems and Croatia’s native biodiversity.
+Given the limited knowledge surrounding the Balkan snow vole, this research plays a vital role in expanding scientific understanding of the species.
+It also contributes to developing strategies for managing and conserving its population in the wild.
+Additionally, the educational aspect of the project fosters greater public engagement and awareness, encouraging active participation in the conservation of natural ecosystems and the protection of Croatia’s native biodiversity.

 Summary: